-Cash is maintained at one financial institution in checking accounts.
+Cash is maintained at one US financial institution in a checking account.
 Accounts at this institution are secured by the Federal Deposit Insurance Corporation up to \$250,000.
-Our March 31, 2022 cash balances were approximately \$16,982,000 over such insured amount.
-We do not believe that the Company is exposed to any significant risk with respect to its cash.
+Our March 31, 2023 cash balances were approximately \$574,572 over such insured amount.
+We do not believe that the Company is exposed to any significant risk with respect to its cash in that checking account.